lucidworks/fusion-seed-app/README.md

 ## Sample Setup
 1. Create a collection called "products".
 Add the contents of "1-schema-add.txt" to the example schema and reload the core.
 2. Index the sample documents from "2-sample-documents.xml".
 They're in SolrXml format.
-Perhaps the quickest way to load them is to go to http://localhost:8983/solr/#/products_shard1_replica1/documents, select "XML", paste the sample documents, and click "Submit Document".
+Perhaps the quickest way to index them is to go to http://localhost:8983/solr/#/products_shard1_replica1/documents, select "XML", paste the sample documents, and click "Submit Document".
 3. Run 3-create-pipeline.sh

 ## UI Installation